Intelligent Software System for Low-Cost, Brightfield Segmentation: Algorithmic Implementation for Cytometric Auto-Analysis: Introduction

 \section{Introduction}

+Microscopy image analysis has undergone a paradigm shift with the introduction of artificial intelligence (AI) and machine learning (ML).
+However, most AI-based solutions rely on large annotated datasets, extensive GPU resources, and strong contrast or staining, which limit their usability in live-cell and label-free microscopy.
+Additionally, most of the tools facilate script-based operation or complex interface causing hurdles to non-coder.
+This motivates the development of lightweight, explainable, and training-free methods for biological laboratories lacking computational infrastructure.

-This article outlines the core features\footnote{The algorithmic discussion is incorporated in separated article.} of an integrated Python-based image analysis GUI application for biomedical research or clinical practice, focusing on cellular and morphological characterization.
+This paper presents an end-to-end, semi-unsupervised segmentation framework based on the recently introduced Homogeneous Image Plane (HIP) model~\cite{das2024hip}.
+The proposed system operationalizes the algorithm through an intuitive graphical user interface (GUI), bridging theory and practical deployment.
+The work directly extends \cite{das2024hip} by embedding its algorithmic components into a reproducible, modular tool for biomedical researchers.
+Hence, the article outlines the core features\footnote{The algorithmic discussion, accompanied by detailed comparative results with the SOTA model, is incorporated in the referred article by the authors.} of an integrated Python-based image analysis GUI application for biomedical research or clinical practice, focusing on cellular and morphological characterization.
 It provides image inspection, processing, and quantitative analysis through a graphical user interface (GUI).

 \textbf{Image Management and Visualization: } The tool supports standard formats (PNG, JPG, BMP, TIFF) with an interactive canvas for scrolling, zooming, and background opacity adjustment for overlays.
 Users can define regions-of-interest (ROI) for independent analysis.